 - Bake salmon in oven for 15-20 minutes, flaking with fork to see if it's done

 Hi there!
-I’m Amber, a 30 year old wife and mom of two from central Minnesota.
-I love to travel and to be outside with my kids anywhere the weather is warm!
-When I have a spare free moment, I love to read and scrapbook as well as binge-watch Netflix long after the kids are asleep.
-I drink too much Caribou Coffee and have a real sweet tooth but also try very hard to consume organic foods and use eco-friendly, fair trade products as much as possible.
-I also love socializing and sharing about my favorite products!
+I’m Amber, a 34 year old wife and mom of two from central Minnesota.
+I love to be outside with my family anywhere the weather is warm (which means I spend half the year freezing).
+We’re a homeschooling family that loves to travel as often as possible!
+When I have a spare free moment, I love to read, take photos, and scrapbook.
+I’m interested in anything that makes life more fun; I also love socializing and sharing about my favorite products!